-If you’re at end of your car’s lease, you may be wondering if you should do a lease buyout.
+If you’re at the end of your car’s lease, you may be wondering if you should buy the vehicle.

 In this article, we’ll look at the three times money expert Clark Howard says buying out your lease can make sense.

 Should I Buy My Leased Car?
 Here’s What You Need to Know

 When you’re at the end of your car’s lease, you’re at a crossroads.